halcyonnouveau/soppo/docs/DESIGN.md

 - If an import path starts with your module path (from `go.mod`) AND
 - The corresponding local directory contains `.sop` files

-Then it's treated as a Soppo import and the generated Go import path is adjusted to point to the `gen/` output directory.
+Then it's treated as a Soppo import and the generated Go import path is adjusted to point to the compilation output directory.

 For example, with module `github.com/user/project`:
-- `import "github.com/user/project/helpers"` → Soppo import if `helpers/` has `.sop` files
+- `import "github.com/user/project/helpers"`: Soppo import if `helpers/` has `.sop` files
-- `import "github.com/user/project/helpers"` → Go import if `helpers/` only has `.go` files
+- `import "github.com/user/project/helpers"`: Go import if `helpers/` only has `.go` files
-- `import "fmt"` → Go import (external package)
+- `import "fmt"`: Go import (external package)

 Like Go, Soppo imports are package-based (directory-based).
 Each directory with `.sop` files forms a package.